Did you know that up to 78% of people experience muscle spasms after spinal cord injury?

 After a spinal cord injury, sensory information can’t reach the brain because it can’t get past the site of injury.

-Instead, that stimuli travels back down to the muscles, causing them to involuntarily contract.
+Instead, that stimulus travels back down to the muscles, causing them to involuntarily contract.

 These involuntary muscle contractions are also known as spasticity and can show up in the form of jerky muscle spasms and prolonged stiffness.